+- 5400 Fish Harvesting Equipment Board exhibit.
+Display of equipment used in fish harvesting.
+Examples: fishing knots, hooks (with corks over ends for safety), lures.
+Label all items displayed.
+Include in your exhibit the following information: the purpose of each item, when or where each item is used. - 5401 Build a Fishing Rod A fishing rod educational exhibit may not exceed 96" in length.
+Exhibit must be mounted on a board.
+Include with the exhibit: Explanation of cost of materials/components and how many number of hours required for construction.
+Label all parts.
+Necessary components which must be included are grip, line guides (based on manufacturers specifications), guide wraps, and hook keeper.
+Reel seat needs to be aligned with guides, and guides aligned accurately down rod.
 Guide wraps of size A to D, nylon or silk thread.
-Exhibit will be judged on: workmanship, labeling of parts, information, and neatness.

-5402 Casting Target - (SF170) - Make a casting target for exhibit and use.
+Exhibit will be judged on: workmanship, labeling of parts, information, and neatness. - 5402 Casting Target Make a casting target for exhibit and use.
 Target must be under 48" x 48".
-The bullseyes must be 2 feet, outer band must be 1 foot in diameter and can have up to 3 rings.
+The bullseyes must be 2', outer band must be 1' in diameter and can have up to 3 rings.
 The exhibit must be easy to store, durable, and weather resistant.
-Include the purpose and rules of using your casting target.

-- 5403 Wildlife Harvesting Equipment (SF171) Board Exhibit.
+Include the purpose and rules of using your casting target. - 5403 Wildlife Harvesting Equipment Board Exhibit.
 Display of equipment used in harvesting wildlife.
 Examples: expended ammunition casings (no live ammunition permitted), steel traps, hide stretchers, fleshers, etc. For displays of shotguns, rifles, or bows, use drawings or pictures.
-Label all items displayed:the purpose of each item, when or where it is used and personal experiences with the item. - 5404 Inventing Wildlife/Fish Harvesting Equipment, Aid or Accessory (SF168) Use engineering principles to invent or adapt equipment that helps you harvest fish or wildlife.
-This could include wildlife calls, adapted fishing pole for shallow water, a blind, decoys, etc. Share your drawing (or adapted plans), how the equipment works, how you tested it, and the results of testing your prototype, and any adjustments you made. - 5405 Tanned Hides (SF172) Exhibit of a wild animal hide properly processed by the member.
-If not mounted, must be in a clear clothing bag with hanger. all field experiences, and studies, OR observations that relate to the exhibit. - 5406 Taxidermy (SF172) Any legal fish, bird, or other wild animal properly processed by the member.
+Label all items displayed:the purpose of each item, when or where it is used, and personal experiences with the item. - 5404 Inventing Wildlife/Fish Harvesting Equipment, Aid or Accessory Use engineering principles to invent or adapt equipment that helps you harvest fish or wildlife.
+This could include wildlife calls, adapted fishing pole for shallow water, a blind, decoys, etc. Share your drawing (or adapted plans), how the equipment works, how you tested it, and the results of testing your prototype, and any adjustments you made. - 5405 Tanned Hides Exhibit of a wild animal hide properly processed by the member.
+If not mounted, must be in a clear clothing bag with hanger.
+All field experiences and studies OR observations that relate to the exhibit. - 5406 Taxidermy Any legal fish, bird, or other wild animal properly processed by the member.
 No requirement as to mounting.
-Include the animal's name and the following: information about the exhibitor's personal field experiences, study, OR observations that relate to the exhibit. - 5407 Wildlife Tracks (SF158) Board or diorama-type box exhibit.
+Include the animal's name and the following: information about the exhibitor's personal field experiences, study, OR observations that relate to the exhibit. - 5407 Wildlife Tracks Board or diorama-type box exhibit.
 Make a display of animal tracks using plaster-of-pairs casts.
 There are 3 options.
 For all options, include a brief description of your experiences in making the tracks so the judges better understand what you did and learned.
-Positive casts (impressions as they would be in nature) are preferred.
-Option 1 should show plaster-of-paris tracks of five or more kinds of wildlife along with a picture or illustration of each kind of animal.
-(OR) Option 2 should show two or more plaster-of-paris tracks of one specific kind of wildlife and should include a picture or illustration of the animal, what the animal may eat, and what may eat the animal.
-(OR) Option 3 should show two tracks and include the animal's habitat needs including preferred food, shelter, water, and space in addition to picture or illustration of the animal. - 5408 Wildlife Knowledge Check (SF159) Use electrical circuits, pictures, or other methods of teaching wildlife identification or other wildlife conservation or shooting sports related knowledge.
-Plan size and shape to fit transportation and display; maximum size 24 x 24 inches.
+Positive casts (impressions as they would be in nature) are preferred. - Option 1 should show plaster-of-paris tracks of five or more kinds of wildlife along with a picture or illustration of each kind of animal.
+(OR) - Option 2 should show two or more plaster-of-paris tracks of one specific kind of wildlife and should include a picture or illustration of the animal, what the animal may eat, and what may eat the animal.
+(OR) - Option 3 should show two tracks and include the animal's habitat needs including preferred food, shelter, water, and space in addition to picture or illustration of the animal.